ARM-software/armnn/src/backends/README.md

 ## The Optimizations

 The backends may choose to implement backend-specific optimizations.
-This is supported through the ```GetOptimizations()``` method of the IBackendInternal interface.
-This function may return a vector of optimization objects and the optimizer runs these after all general optimization is performed on the network.
+This is supported through the method ```OptimizeSubGraph(...)``` to the backend interface that allows the backends to apply their specific optimizations to a given sub-grah.

+The way backends had to provide a list optimizations to the Optimizer (through the ```GetOptimizations()``` method) is still in place for backward compatibility, but it's now considered deprecated and will be remove in a future release.

 ## The IBackendContext interface